How often do you find yourself saying yes to something when you really want to say no?

 Let’s dive in.

 Of course, guilt had to be at the top of this list!
-I’d love to meet one person who hasn’t done something out of guilt at some point in their lives.
+I’d love to meet one person who hasn’t done something out of guilt at some point in their life.

 I’ve also learned how harmful and toxic an emotion guilt can be.
 It breeds resentment and can lead to hate and bitterness.